wp-plugins/facebook-by-weblizar/readme.txt

 == Screenshots ==

-1. Facebook Widget Preview
+1. Facebook Page Like Box Widget Preview
-2. Facebook Widget Settings
+2. Facebook Page Like Box Widget Settings
-3. Facebook Widget Preview On Site
+3. Facebook Page Like Box Widget Preview On Site
+4. Facebook Page Like Box Shortcode Preview On Page

 == Changelog ==

 For more information, see Weblizar(http://wwww.weblizar.com/).

+= 0.7 = 05/09/2014
+* New: [FBW] shortcode added
+* New: Fan Faces Hide & Show Option
+* New: Translation Ready With .po & .mo File

-= 0.6 =
+= 0.6 = 20/08/2014

-* Compatible with WordPress 4.0
+* New: Compatible with WordPress 4.0

 = 0.5 =

 * Update Facebook App id link
 * Remove small script error

 = 0.4 =